DanielEliasib/Perceptron-Example/README.md

 --------------

-If instead you want a local copy of this project theL
+If instead you want a local copy of this project then:

 On your local machine clone this repo: